-This course focuses on archaeological field and laboratory methods through readings, lectures, and mainly hands-on experiences (dig simulator) and the data these practices generate.
-It will cover the essential field methods employed in archaeological survey (ground, aerial, geophysical), excavation, restoration/conservation.
+(July 2021) This course focuses on archaeological field and laboratory methods through readings, lectures, and mainly hands-on experiences (dig simulator) and the data these practices generate.
+The course will cover the essential field methods employed in archaeological survey (ground, aerial, geophysical), excavation, restoration/conservation.
 This will include the fundamentals of documentation including note taking, drawing, photography, and map-making.

-This is a unique course taught on-site during faculty-led weekend field trips to various archaeological sites, historical landscapes and museums in Greece.
+(July 2021) This is a unique course taught on-site during faculty-led weekend field trips to various archaeological sites, historical landscapes and museums in Greece.
 This course aims to familiarize the students with key ancient cities, monuments, masterpieces of art, and the history of ancient Greece.
-One-day field trips will include locations in the region of the Peloponnese (Olympia, Pylos, Corinth, Tiryns, Nafplio, Argos, Epidaurus, Sparta-Mystras, Monemvasia, Mani-Methoni-Koroni, Aegina, Hydra-Spetses), and Sterea (Delphi, Thebes, Orchomenos/Glas, Euboea).
+Field trips may include Athens, Olympia, Delphi, Pylos, Corinth, Tiryns, Nafplio, Argos, Epidaurus, Sparta-Mystras, Monemvasia, Hydra-Spetses).